-Discharge Guide for Patients with a Brain Tumour
+Discharge guide for patients with a brain tumour

-Going home - Next steps
+Going home — The next steps

-- Tenderness and numbness around wound area.
+• Tenderness & numbness around the wound area

-- Tiredness(fatigue) Tiredness is very common following any brain surgery and regaining good energy levels can take some time.
+This is probably the most common following surgery and regaining good energy levels can take up to 6-8 weeks.
 Some tips to help with this are

 - Eat a balanced diet